At a Glance

 Stainless Steel Dishwasher Tub

-Most of the better dishwashers have stainless tubs, whereas the less featured are plastic.
+Most of the best dishwashers have stainless tubs, whereas the less featured are plastic.

 Stainless steel is non-porous and won't retain odors and germs like other surfaces.
 Commercial kitchens are stainless for that reason.

-Frigidaire, GE, Samsung, Whirlpool, and Maytag are the only plastic tub manufacturers.
+Frigidaire, GE, Samsung, Whirlpool, and Maytag are the only manufacturers to make dishwashers with plastic tubs.
 Most brands are selling more stainless steel tubs than plastic now.

-A few are hybrid or stainless with a plastic bottom like Samsung and the Bosch Ascenta dishwasher series.
+A few are stainless with a plastic bottom like Samsung and the Bosch Ascenta dishwasher series.